-- Resolution (in dpi) of the job, - Dot type and screen frequency of the screen used.
+- Resolution (in dpi),

+- Dot type,

+- Screen frequency (in lpi),

+- Screen angle (in degrees).

 The separations can be viewed as black and white or in their true colors by the Show in color button, located at the bottom of the view window.